We watched the workflow problem from the inside.

 We spent years at Bloomberg, IHS Markit, and the firms they served watching analysts spend the majority of their time on data preparation rather than the analysis itself.
 That ratio is wrong and fixable.

 Kamba is not a general AI tool adapted for finance.
-It is built from the ground up for regulated environments where auditability, lineage, and compliance are requirements, not features.
-The bar we build to is an IC, a compliance review, or a client meeting — months later.
+It is built from the ground up for regulated environments where auditability, lineage, and reproducibility are requirements, not features.
+Every work product holds up in an IC, a compliance review, or a client meeting — months later.

 Alt-data budgets are expanding across the buy-side.
 Internal AI usage has roughly doubled year over year.
-The firms that win will treat data and AI as a single operating system — not two separate projects with a manual process in between.
+The firms that win will be the ones who can move from question to defended work product faster than anyone else — with sources, checks, and review history attached.

 I spent over a decade at Bloomberg, IHS Markit, and Demyst watching how the best investment teams in the world interacted with financial data.
 The constraint was never intelligence or access.
-It was the manual workflow between a question and a finished, defensible output.
+It was the workflow between a question and a finished work product.
 Kamba is the system I wish had existed throughout that time.

 Operators, technologists, and industry leaders with deep experience across trading, data, and financial infrastructure.

-This team built and sold data infrastructure at the firms that defined the institutional data problem.
-Bloomberg.
-IHS Markit.
-Amazon.
-JPMorgan.
-Bank of America.
-The workflow gap Kamba is closing is one we watched from the inside.
+This team built data and analysis infrastructure at the firms that defined what institutional finance requires.
+The gap Kamba closes is one we watched from the inside for over a decade.

 Bloomberg